dendroenydris/entity-resolution-pipeline/README.md

 > CSV files for each similarity function and blocking method will be exported
 > to a local `results` folder.

-By testing various combinations, we obtained results that can be seen [here](./results/method_results.csv), with a screenshot displayed below:
+By testing various combinations, we obtained results that can be seen at [./source/results/method_results.csv](./results/method_results.csv), with a screenshot displayed below:

 ![Matching Results](./results/comparasion_img.png)